VictorFouquet/TypedQueryTS/README.md

 They define the actions that are currently supported by the query type system.

-More details about these types rules in the [helper type](https://github.com/VictorFouquet/TypedQueryTS/wiki/Operator) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).
+More details about these types rules in the [Operator](https://github.com/VictorFouquet/TypedQueryTS/wiki/Operator) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).

 ## Operation types